Should I quit my job? The SMART goals.

 - Be realistic, take into account your current situation and your resources.

-- Finally, it must be temporal, i.e. you must give yourself a deadline, an end date.
+- Finally, it must be temporal, i.e. you must give yourself a deadline, and an end date.

 An example would be: